Leveraging Filter Correlations for Deep Model Compression: Introduction

-The third category of methods \cite{denton2014exploiting,abbasi2017structural,zhang2015efficient,singh2018multi,singh2018stability} focuses on filter pruning.
-These approaches are generic and can be used practically without any special software/hardware needed for acceleration.
+The third category of methods \cite{denton2014exploiting,abbasi2017structural,zhang2015efficient,singh2019multi,singh2019stability} focuses on filter pruning.
+These approaches are generic and can be used practically without needing any special software/hardware needed for acceleration.
 These approaches provide a high compression rate in terms of FLOPs and TRM because of pruning of the whole convolutional filters from the model, which also reduces the depth of the feature maps.
 Sparsity and quantization based approaches are complementary to these approaches.

-Filter pruning approaches require some metric to calculate the importance of the filter, which is a difficult task in general, and many heuristics have been used to measure filter importance.
-For example, \cite{abbasi2017structural} used the brute force approach to discard the filters.
-They prune each filter sequentially and rank the filters based on their corresponding accuracy drop which can be impractical for large networks. \cite{li2016pruning} uses the $\ell_1$ norm (sum of absolute value) of the filters to rank the filters based on their importance, assuming that a high $\ell_1$ norm filter is more likely to have a bigger influence on the feature map. \cite{molchanov2016pruning,sharma2017incredible} use Taylor expansion based filter importance, which is motivated by the early work on optimal brain damage \cite{lecun1990optimal,hassibi1993second}.
+Filter pruning approaches require some measure to calculate the importance of the filter, which is a difficult task in general, and many heuristics have been used to measure filter importance.
+For example, \cite{abbasi2017structural} used a brute-force approach to discard the filters.
+They prune each filter sequentially and measure the importance of filters based on their corresponding accuracy drop, which can be impractical for large networks. \cite{li2016pruning} uses the $\ell_1$ norm (sum of absolute values) of the filter to measure the filter importance, assuming that a high $\ell_1$ norm filter is more likely to have a bigger influence on the feature map. \cite{molchanov2016pruning,sharma2017incredible} use Taylor expansion based filter importance, which is motivated by the early work on optimal brain damage \cite{lecun1990optimal,hassibi1993second}.

 As discussed in \cite{he2018pruning}, filter importance based pruning methods have certain limitations in the form of requirements that are not always met.
 Compressed models produced by such methods suffer from redundancy because these methods don't consider filter redundancy while pruning.
 Therefore, the filter importance based pruning method is unable to reduce the redundancy present in the model and achieve the optimal solution.

 In this work, we propose iteratively removing the filters containing redundant information and getting a subset of filters that are minimally correlated.
 As also evidenced in other recent work, uncorrelated filters help to reduce overfitting \cite{3cogswell2015reducing,4rodriguez2016regularizing} and give a compact model with minimal redundancy.
 There are no benefits by keeping redundant filters in the model, and it will only result in overfitting or reduced generalization performance \cite{3cogswell2015reducing,4rodriguez2016regularizing}.
 The works in \cite{ayinde2018building,wang2018exploring} also eliminate the redundancy in convolutional filters by applying clustering to feature maps to perform filter pruning.
 In contrast, we use filter correlation to measure the redundancy present in the pairs of filters.